Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Results

 \subsection{Primary Results}

-Table~\ref{tab:mainresults} presents all of our estimates.
-Using H-SBW we estimate an effect of -2.33 (-3.54, -1.11) percentage points on our primary dataset.
+Table~\ref{tab:mainresults} presents all of our estimates of the ETC. Using H-SBW we estimate an effect of -2.33 (-3.54, -1.11) percentage points on our primary dataset.
 The SBW results are almost identical with -2.35 (-3.76, -0.95) percentage points.
 Compared to the unadjusted data we find very similar point estimates at -2.34 (-2.88, -1.79) percentage points for H-SBW and -2.39 (-2.99, -1.79) percentage points for SBW.
 We see that H-SBW reduces the confidence interval length relative to SBW on our primary dataset, though the lengths are nearly identical when excluding early expansion states.
 This suggests that H-SBW had at best only modest variance improvements relative to SBW in this setting.
 Using the adjusted covariate set also increases the length of the confidence intervals relative to the unadjusted data.
-This increase in the variance estimated is expected in part because the adjustment procedure generally reduces the variability in the data, as we saw in Table~\ref{tab:adjust1}, requiring that the variance of the weights to increase to achieve approximate balance.
-More generally this increase also reflects the uncertainty due to the measurement error.
+This increase in the estimated variance is expected in part because the adjustment procedure generally reduces the variability in the data, as we saw in Table~\ref{tab:adjust1}, requiring that the variance of the weights to increase to achieve approximate balance.
+More generally this increase also reflects the additional uncertainty due to the measurement error.

 Adding the bias-correction decreases the absolute magnitude of the estimates: we estimate effects of -2.05 (-3.30, -0.80) percentage points for BC-HSBW and -2.07 (-3.14, -1.00) percentage points for BC-SBW.
-This contrasts to our validation tests, where the bias-corrected estimators tended to predict lower uninsurance rates than the other estimators.
-The point estimates from the SBW and H-SBW estimators were virtually identical.
-The estimates calculated using the heterogeneous adjustment were all closer to zero than the unadjusted estimates (results are available in Appendix~\ref{app:allresults}).
+This contrasts to our validation study, where the bias-corrected estimators tended to predict lower uninsurance rates than the other estimators (implying we might see larger absolute magnitude effect estimates).